abdalrhman-alhomsi/social_auth_apple_api/README.md

-# Social auth apple api
+# Social Auth Apple API

-This module provide a endpoint to login to drupal by apple's access_token
+This Drupal module provide a endpoint to login to drupal by apple's access_token

 ### Endpoint
 #### Url: